Gaspard--/Swords-Scrolls-and-Knuckles/CodingStyle.md

 ## About the code itself

+- Please be nice to ___miss Cache___. (✿◕‿◕✿)

+### RAII
+Rational: robustness

-Please adopt strict RAII: no _new_s should be alone.
-Use std::unique_ptr, std::shared_ptr or something.
+- Please adopt strict RAII: no `new`s should be alone.
+Use `std::unique_ptr`, `std::shared_ptr` or something.
-Avoid explicit ressource handling. (encapsulate as much as possible) Functions which have to be paired, should be maintained as objects.
+- Avoid explicit ressource handling. (encapsulate as much as possible)
+- Functions which have to be paired, should be maintained as objects.
+- Pointers are discouraged.

-(Exceptions may be granted to this rule if interacting with a cubbersome API)
+Exceptions to these rules may be granted to this rule if interacting with a cubbersome API, however then exceptions should remain local.

-Naming is important: functions should do what is said on the Tin.
+### Compile-time over Run-time
+Rational: speed and robustness

-Templating is encouraged, as well as constexpr usage, however careful: we have to handle more compilers than gcc.
+- Templating is encouraged, as well as `constexpr` usage, however careful: we have to handle more compilers than gcc.
-(Rational: speed and robustness)
-Pointers are discouraged.
+- __Anything that can be `constexpr` should be.
+Anything that can be `const` should be.__
-Use of the standart library over home-made loops is encouraged.
+- Use of the _Standart Template Library_ over home-made loops is encouraged.
-Virtual inheritence must be justified.
-Please be nice to _miss Cache_.
-Avoid useless checks.
+- Avoid useless checks.
 Code should be verified compile-time, not run-time.

-Anything that can be constexpr should be.
-Anything that can be const should be.
+### Virtual inheritence

+- Virtual inheritence must be justified.
+- __`dynamique_cast` and any other form of _Run-Time Type Information_ IS FORBIDDEN.__

+### Classes

-Use struct if all your members are public.
+- Use struct if all your members are public.
+- Use `static_cast` when casting classes.

-### Constructors:
+#### Constructors:

-Be clear if your object is movable or copiable or none of both.
+- Be clear if your object is movable or copiable or none of both.
-Use the default and delete keyword when possible.
-Don't forget to qualify as constexpr when possible when using them.
+- Use the default and delete keyword when possible.
+- Don't forget to qualify constructors as `constexpr` when possible when using them.
-Use the copy-and-swap idiom when appropriate.
+- Use the copy-and-swap idiom when appropriate.
 Use swap in move operator=.

-### Operators:
+#### Operators:

+- Operators should be logical, `c = a + b` and `c = a; c += b` should have the same result.
+- Think about operator precedence when overloading.
-Define `@` from `@=` (i.e. `+` from `+=`) to avoid code duplication.
+- Define `@` from `@=` (i.e. `+` from `+=`) to avoid code duplication.

 ```
 constexpr T &T::operator@=(T const &other);